rutik5021/Data-Engineer-Interview/ReadMe.md

 3. **Most Popular Genres Based on Average Song Popularity**

-    Question: Analyze the relationship between music genres and song popularity.
+    Analyze the relationship between music genres and song popularity.
 Calculate the average popularity score for each genre